By the Market My Market content team, with insights from Anastasiya Raynor, Brandi Nicklaus, and Tanner Mowery

 The way a piece of content is formatted can dictate many things: how long a reader stays on the page, whether or not they find the answer they came for, and, as of late in the world of SEO, whether an AI model can sift through and surface that content in a meaningful way.
 The structure of our pages and blogs isn’t just willy-nilly or purely aesthetic; it’s a tried-and-true strategy.
 A well-organized piece signals hierarchy, establishes relationships between ideas, and guides both human readers and machine interpreters through a logical progression.

 Our team of writers at Market My Market knows that, for example, when headers are used purposefully, or when paragraphs stay focused, the content does more work with less friction.
 Bulleted lists help with skimability, but you also want to make sure the ratio of lists to chunks of text is just right for reader retention.
 That’s the standard our team meets.
+The goal is not to format content to make it look organized.
+It is to build it so that it actually is, at the level of every sentence.

 See How Market My Market Builds Content That Works for Readers and AI